Registration for overnight camp at YMCA Camp Gorham is now open! Please contact us at 315-357-6401 or campgorham@rochesterymca.org for any assistance.

 Fishing

 Nothing beats relaxing with friends and casting a line into Darts Lake.
-In the fishing specialty track, campers will learn about our aquatic wildlife, learn how to string a fishing pole, and bait their own hook.
-Our fishing is on a catch and release basis with an emphasis on the importance of respecting wildlife.
+In the fishing specialty track, campers will learn about our aquatic wildlife, learn how to string a fishing pole and bait their own hook.
+Our fishing is on a catch-and-release basis with an emphasis on the importance of respecting wildlife.
 This year, campers will have the opportunity to try fishing at different locations on camp to see where the best fishing can be done here at Gorham.

 Stand Up Paddleboarding